Address999 E Washington Blvd

-Home to the system's Armenian language collection, today's Santa Catalina Branch building was completed in December, 1930.
-The branch's staff can accomodate both English and Armenian speaking patrons.
+Home to the system’s Armenian language collection, Santa Catalina is one of the oldest branch libraries in the Pasadena system, dating back to 1913.
+The present branch building opened in 1931.
+The branch’s staff can accommodate both English and Armenian speaking patrons.

 Preschool Storytime: Wednesdays at 10:30 a.m.